sanjaypanwar2508/devops/vm_health_check/README.md

-# VM Health Check Script - Usage Guide
+# VM Health Check Script

+A shell script that monitors the health of Ubuntu virtual machines by analyzing CPU, memory, and disk usage.

 ## Overview
 This script monitors the health of Ubuntu virtual machines by checking CPU, memory, and disk usage against a 60% threshold.